 Find a perfect fit for your farm

-Our portfolio of Northern Plains genetics currently includes seven hard red spring wheat (HRSW) varieties, each bred to serve a range of different grower needs.
-LCS is proud to provide high yielding, high protein and more balanced options for farmers in this diverse region.
+Our portfolio of Northern Plains genetics is bred to serve a range of different grower needs.
+LCS is proud to be the source farmers trust for proven wheat genetics in this diverse region.

 Hard Red Spring Wheat